Story and photos by Manos Angelakis

 +44 (0)1782 820500

-The company was originally founded as a studio in 1897 within a larger ceramic company, James Macintyre & Co.
+The company was originally founded as a studio in 1897 within a larger ceramic company James Macintyre & Co.
 Designs came from 24 year old William Moorcroft who personalized each piece of pottery with his own signature or initials.
-In 1912, Moorcroft moved his staff to a new factory in the town of Burslem, where Moorcroft pottery is still made today.
+In 1912, Moorcroft moved his staff to his own factory in the town of Burslem, where Moorcroft pottery is still made today.
 Money for the company came from Liberty of London, and Liberty continued to control Moorcroft until 1962.
 W. Moorcroft Ltd., is now controlled by the Edwards family, and has been since 1993.

 Catherine Edwards, the daughter of the present owner, is Director of Marketing and Publicity, and she was at hand to guide us through the workshop and studio.
 Every piece is hand-decorated from start to finish and signed… it is an amazing process and can be seen by appointment.
 It is a fascinating view into a bygone time before assembly line production.
 The production technique is unique and is reminiscent of a vividly colored cloisonné piece, but made out of clay.
 Many of the designs are in an Art Nouveau style, and are created in limited and/or numbered small-production editions.
 While every item is a valued and valuable piece of art, sadly it also means that each design has a limited life.
 We met four of the currently five full time and two part time designers.

 Rachel Bishop, a very talented young artist, is the Senior Designer in the team and her Art Nouveau styled writhing plants and flowers grace many of the best-selling Moorcroft collector pieces.
 Also at the meeting was Vicky Lovatt, another of the talented young designers whose clarity of design lines and imaginative use of color makes her work very desirable for Moorcroft collectors.
-Emma Bossons, is the only artist in the studio with a formal fine-arts education; her Queens Choice and Anemone Tribute (dedicated to the late Walter Moorcroft) are vivid examples of high quality decorative art.
-Paul Hilditch, one of the part-time designers, has an impressive oeuvre of work and we were fortunate to watch him at work fashioning one of his creations.
+Emma Bossons FRSA, is the only artist in the studio with a formal fine-arts education; her Queens Choice and Anemone Tribute (dedicated to the late Walter Moorcroft) are vivid examples of high quality decorative art.
+Paul Hilditch has an impressive oeuvre of work and we were fortunate to watch him at work fashioning one of his creations.

 Time did not allow us to visit any of the other still operating factories.
-In order to get a good overview give yourself at least three full days for exploring this fascinating industry.
+In order to get a good overview give yourself at least five full days for exploring this fascinating industry.